MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ## Set run schedule on Common Data Service

-You can set the run schedule by navigating to the “Run” pivot in the Model Settings panel.
+You can set the run schedule by navigating to the **Run** view in the **Model settings** panel.
 You can configure your model to run on your database to predict tags in two ways:

-1. Generate predictions when new data is added:
+- **Generate predictions when new data is added**

-This option will trigger a first binary classification run on all existing data in you Text entity and then will generate predictions whenever a new record is added to that entity.
+    Your model runs once on all existing data in your text entity, and then again whenever a new record is added to that entity.

-2. Generate predictions regularly for all data:
+- **Generate predictions regularly for all data**

-You can schedule your model to run on regular intervals (day/week/month) and generate predictions on all text data in your entity.
+    Your model runs on scheduled intervals (day/week/month) and generates predictions on all text data in your entity.

 ## What if the model is not writing new tag suggestions?

 - Check that you didn’t exceed the number of runs for your Microsoft Flow subscription.
 - Turn off the Common Data Service run setting, and then turn it back on.